 We spent a few hours making felted soap recently (one of the days we didn’t have torrential rain, that is)

-This has to be in the top three favourite things to do for my children: they LOVE it.
+This has to be among the top three favourite things to do with my children: they LOVE it.
 Everyone can get involved, get wet and sudsy and very clean in the process!
 Even our smallest has her hands in the basin.
-They take ten or fifteen minutes to make, and at the end each child has a unique, beautiful and useful thing in their hands.
-These make really super presents, and are incredibly economical and much less messier to use than conventional bars of soap or liquid soap.
+They take ten or fifteen minutes to make, and at the end, each child has a unique, beautiful and useful thing in their hands.
+These make really super presents and are incredibly economical and much less messy to use than conventional bars of soap or liquid soap.
 We have been making soaps to store away for Christmas presents- but more on that nearer the time!

 All you need is: